marek0626/M3/README.md

 Without Nix, you need to install the packages manually and hope that all versions are as expected.
 On Debian-based distributions, this should be something like:

-    $ sudo apt install git build-essential scons zlib1g-dev clang gawk m4 ninja-build libxml2-utils
+    $ sudo apt install git build-essential scons zlib1g-dev clang gawk m4 ninja-build libxml2-utils rustup

 Note: If you have `pyenv` installed and therefore `/usr/bin/python` does not exist, you might need to install the package `python-dev-is-python3`.

-Afterwards, pull in the submodules:

-    $ git submodule update --init tools/ninjapie cross/buildroot src/apps/bsdutils src/libs/musl src/libs/flac src/libs/leveldb src/libs/crypto/kecacc-xkcp

-### 2. Preparations for gem5
+### 2. Bootstrap

-These preparations are required when gem5 should be used as the M³ target.
-To use gem5, pull in the submodule `platform/gem5` and build it:

-    $ git submodule update --init --recursive platform/gem5
+To pull in all required submodules and build them (cross compiler, gem5, etc.), you can use the `tools/bootstrap` script (independent of whether you are using Nix or not).
+If you only work with a subset of targets or ISAs, you can specify that via the `--target`, `--isa`, and `--build` arguments.
+For example:

+    $ ./tools/bootstrap --target gem5 --isa riscv32 riscv64 --build release

+Building all the infrastructure will take some time, but should not require manual interventions.

+### 3. Running

+On all platforms, scenarios can be run by starting the desired boot script in the directory `boot`, e.g.:

+    $ ./b run boot/hello.xml

+Note that this command ensures that everything is up to date as well.
+For more information, run

-    $ cd platform/gem5
+    $ ./b -h
-    $ scons build/RISCV/gem5.opt # change ISA as needed

-The build directory (`build/RISCV` in the example above) will be created automatically.
-You can build gem5 for a different ISA by changing the path to `build/X86/gem5.opt`.
-Note that you can specify the number of threads to use for building in the last command via, for example, `-j8`.

-### 3. Preparations for the hardware platform
+### 4. Working with the hardware platform

-These preparations are required when hw/hw22/hw23 should be used as the M³ target.
-To use the hardware platform, pull in the submodule `platform/hw`:

-    $ git submodule update --init platform/hw

 The current workflow assumes that the FPGA is connected to a machine `M_fpga` that is reachable via SSH from the machine `M_m3` that hosts M³.
 A couple of environment variables have to be set before starting with the FPGA: